 However, as times changed, so did tradition.
 And when women began to wear wedding bands, designs slowly began to morph into something more decorative, feminine, and detail intensive, creating what is now known as a wedding ring.

 The wedding ring is much more stylized than a plain wedding band.
 For example, there is the Eterna 4017 from Verragio, which is an example of how far the modern wedding ring has evolved today.
 Featuring a delicate twisted shank adorned with pave’ set diamonds all the way around the band; it is distinctly feminine in design.

 Men’s bands have also evolved throughout the years, sparking entire lines of men’s rings, rather than plain bands.
 The idea being that, while some men prefer to sport diamonds, there is still a way to combine decoration and masculinity.
-The most common trend among men’s wedding rings is the idea of two tones, mixing metals, or in the case of Verragio’s RU 6070, which incorporates a thin line of black enamel around the band at both edges.
+The most common trend among men’s wedding rings is the idea of two tones, mixing metals, or in the case of Verragio’s MV-6N16, which incorporates multi-color gold accents and beading along the center of the band.

 The distinction between the two meanings may very well be obsolete or irrelevant in this modern age of elaborate, trend driven, celebrity influenced bridal industry.
 However traditions endure for a reason, and it is not too out of left field to believe that a simple, understated trend will come back around.